 Are you looking for one page resume examples?
 Have a look at another great resume using a one page format.
 This simple option uses contrasting colors to make your resume visually appealing.
 The minimal look takes advantage of white space for a clean, neat overall design.
 Replace placeholder text with your personal details to build the perfect resume.

 - only free fonts are used to control cost

 - print-ready thanks to CMYK color palette and popular paper size settings

 - PDF help document for ease of use

 This minimalist option is a great reminder of how less can truly be more when it comes to building a job resume.
 This 1-page resume template makes perfect use of white space to make your resume easy to read and review.
-With strong typography and simple design, this template will naturally draw focus to your experience and credentials.
+With strong typography and simple design, this template will draw focus to your experience.